Setting Business Priorities - An Easy, Effective Tool

 Postscript: Where is Sam Decker Now?

 Clearhead was acquired by Accenture in 2017.
-Decker is now co-founder of Fair Worlds, a VR (virtual reality) and AR (augmented reality) agency in Austin.
+Decker is now chairman and co-founder of Fair Worlds, a VR (virtual reality) and AR (augmented reality) agency in Austin.

 Since their acquisition by Accenture, the Clearhead site has been offline.
 This link is to the archived version of their page on the methodology.
 If you're ready for a deeper dive, check out this gem.